NotStrahinja/ePasswordManager/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License V3.0.
 See [LICENSE](./LICENSE) for details.

 *Linux support coming soon...*